Facial Identification Training Course Catalog

 Chelcey formerly worked for the Delaware State Police collecting fingerprint, mugshot, and palm print images and training law enforcement recruits in classifications of fingerprints and collecting biometrics.
 She also worked as a Forensic Fingerprint Examiner verifying AFIS examinations through Delaware/Federal databases.
 Prior to her work in biometrics and forensics, Chelcey earned her Bachelor of Science from Liberty University in Criminal Justice with a concentration in Criminology; minoring in Psychology.

-Chelcey is a current member of the International Association for Identification (IAI) and the Facial Identification Scientific Working Group (FISWG) where she actively participates in the One-to-One and Glossary subcommittees, which focus on standards and guidelines for all things related to comparisons of facial images.
+Chelcey is a current member of the International Association for Identification (IAI) and actively participates in the Facial Identification Scientific Working Group (FISWG) One-to-One and Glossary subcommittees, which focus on standards and guidelines for all things related to comparisons of facial images.

 Steve Johnson, CLPE, CFA